 Every few weeks, someone emails me asking for the best short-term investment.

-They're usually saving up for their first home and they want that money to work for them, not just sit around.
-They don't want to throw it in some bitcoin or anything crazy like that, they just want some kind of return on it.
-The 0.01% they get just isn't doing it for them.
+They’re usually saving for their first home and they want to optimize their earnings.
+They don’t want to gamble it in some bitcoin.
+Or put it all on black.
+They want some kind of return without putting it at risk.

-When I think about my money, I like to think of it as being in time capsules.
-Anything I need within the next five years needs to be safe.
+When I think about my money, I think of it as being in time capsules.
+Anything I need in the next five years must be safe.

 100% no questions asked, non-volatile and safe.

 I still want to get a few cents in interest though.
-With inflation, anything in cash is losing purchasing power each and every day.
-If I can slow down that process, I'm all the happier.
+With inflation, anything in cash is losing purchasing power every single day.
+If I can slow down that process, I’m all the happier.

 What is a “Safe” Investment?